thousandbrainsproject/tbp.monty/docs/community/project-showcase.md

 The first example of Monty moving its sensors in the real-world.

+Follow the [LEGO tutorial](../how-to-use-monty/tutorials/using-monty-for-robotics#example-3-lego-based-robot) to try this out yourself

 See the [everything_is_awesome repository](https://github.com/thousandbrainsproject/everything_is_awesome) for more information.

 Watch the video: